nqwabuko/nqwabuko.github.io_test/_posts/2017-08-08-My-move-from-Mac-to-Fedora.md

 ### My Move from Mac to Fedora

-I should clarify that I mean Fedora with Gnome 3 (I will get the details of which Gnome for you in time).
+I should clarify that I mean Fedora with Gnome Version 3.24.2.

+Currently I am testing if this is working nicely.
+I will write more soon, but it is currently supper time.